-Why order bespoke pet portraits?
+Why order bespoke custom pet portraits?
 Why not just hang a photo on the wall?
 Why go to the expense of a hand painted portrait?
 What’s the point?

 So the answers are – For something unique, the perfect scene which didn’t exist, a special gift chosen with care, for the animal lover who really understands it’s value and something to treasure for a lifetime.